pthcode/autotunes/README.md

 * Dupe-checking is not yet implemented.
 * Only works with FLAC for now.
 * autotunes is provided for demonstration purposes only.
-* feat. artists are not correctly parsed yet.

 ### Roadmap ###